bsjulien/Simple-Python-Projects/Money Mgt Simple project/README.md

-# final_project_final_submission_programming1_2020

-Authors: Barezi Julien and Gihozo Landelin
+# Mobile Mgt Simple project

-This is a program that can help users to do various banking operations without physical movement of cash rather this can be cashless.
+This is a (beginner) program that can help users to do various banking operations without physical movement of cash rather this can be cashless.
 Our program has three classes called Account, customer account, and business account and all of these will have different methods.